Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Discussion

-Our [Mg/H] gradients in turn may be regulated by whether and how quickly the gas supply in the centres of the galaxies was depleted during the quenching process (see, e.g., \citealt{Ellison_2018, Spilker_2019, Trussler_2020, Beverage_2021}).
-Specifically, a lower [Mg/H] abundance will result if the gas supply is removed before it can enrich (see also \citealt{Beverage_suspense}).
-In particular, \cite{Beverage_2021} compared different chemical evolution models from \cite{Spitoni_2017} and found that abrupt gas expulsion prevents the galaxy from further enriching, leading to lower metallicities for stellar populations that quench earlier, in agreement with observations (e.g., \citealt{Kriek_2016, Kriek_2019, Jafariyazani_2024, Beverage_2023, Beverage_2024, Beverage_suspense, Carnall_2022, Zhuang_2023}).
-This scenario can thus explain our observed [Mg/H] abundances if the cores quenched more abruptly (perhaps due to AGN outflows, e.g., \citealt{Croton_2006, Bluck_2014, Zolotov_2015, Tacchella_2015b, Tacchella_2016b, Belli_2024, Park_2024}), while the outskirts continued to form stars.
+The negative age gradients that we find may be the imprint of inside-out quenching, where star formation first occurs and/or terminates in the central regions of galaxies, followed by later-time star formation and/or quenching in the outskirts (e.g. \citealt{Dekel_Burkert_2014, Tacchella_2015a, Tacchella_2015b, Tacchella_2016b, Tacchella_2018, Zolotov_2015, Zibetti_2020}).
+This scenario may be supported by our [Mg/H] gradients, which may be regulated by whether and how quickly the gas supply in the centres of the galaxies was depleted during the quenching process (see e.g. \citealt{Ellison_2018, Spilker_2019, Trussler_2020, Beverage_2021}).
+In particular, \cite{Beverage_2021} compare different chemical evolution models from \cite{Spitoni_2017} and find that abrupt gas expulsion prevents the galaxy from further enriching, leading to lower metallicities for stellar populations that quench earlier, in agreement with observations (e.g. \citealt{Kriek_2016, Kriek_2019, Jafariyazani_2024, Beverage_2023, Beverage_2024, Beverage_suspense, Carnall_2022, Zhuang_2023}).
+This scenario may thus explain our observed [Mg/H] abundances if the cores quenched more abruptly (perhaps due to AGN outflows; e.g. \citealt{Croton_2006, Bluck_2014, Zolotov_2015, Tacchella_2015b, Tacchella_2016b, Belli_2024, Park_2024}, although we note that our [Mg/H] gradients are also consistent with being flat within uncertainties).

-The inside-out quenching scenario presented here is reinforced by Fig.~\ref{fig:formation_time}, where we examine the general core and outskirt stellar populations in SUSPENSE as a function of formation time.
-First, similar to \cite{Beverage_suspense}, we find that earlier-forming stellar populations have slightly lower [Fe/H] and [Mg/H].
-Moreover, galaxy cores overall formed earlier than galaxy outskirts and are less enriched by the time they stop forming stars.
-Thus, this Figure reinforces the idea that the cores of the SUSPENSE galaxies formed faster and quenched more efficiently at earlier times.
+The inside-out quenching scenario presented here is reinforced by Fig.~\ref{fig:formation_time}, where we examine the general spatially resolved stellar populations in SUSPENSE as a function of formation time.
+First, similar to \cite{Beverage_suspense}, we find that earlier-forming stellar populations may have slightly lower [Fe/H] and [Mg/H].
+Moreover, stellar populations at smaller average distances from the centre of the galaxy tend to have formed earlier than stellar populations at larger average distances and may be less enriched by the time they stop forming stars, with tentative trends between [Fe/H] and distance from the centre.
+Thus, this Figure reinforces the idea that the inner regions of the SUSPENSE galaxies may have formed earlier and also quenched more efficiently at earlier times.

-Although the scenario above can explain the [Mg/H] and age gradients, it is puzzling that we find flat [Fe/H] gradients, as we would also expect more iron-deficient cores in this scenario.
-Thus, additional factors like late-time mergers (discussed in Section~\ref{sec:assembly}) and IMF gradients (see Section~\ref{sec:caveats}) may be needed to explain all trends.
-Furthermore, our sample is small, and larger samples are required to come to definitive conclusions.